 For brands that are already selling products on the US site, they can and should leverage as much (quality) existing content as possible.
 If the company has already performed due diligence getting their US pages up to snuff, then the process of disseminating that content to other countries becomes much easier.
 Part of the content audit should include finding which applicable content already exists online and can be used as a cornerstone for international pages.

 When all of your content is collected and optimized, then you can begin the process of translating and uploading for different international sites.

 Step 3: Keep Your Amazon EU Teams in the Loop

 Optimizing your international content shouldn’t be a set-it-and-forget-it strategy.
 When you create new content for US pages, be sure to loop in corresponding EU team members, and try to build US and EU pages at the same time for consistency.
-Doing this not only creates a more efficient workflow, but also ensures your branding is on-message everywhere at once.
+Doing this not only creates a more efficient workflow but also ensures your branding is on-message everywhere at once.
 The easiest and best option is to have all of your US and global content managed by a single agency who can ensure uniform and centralized content creation for every retail channel.

-AMS is available for brands selling in Europe, but currently the budgets and competition on the platform are much lower than in the US.
+Amazon Advertising is available for brands selling in Europe, but currently, the budgets and competition on the platform are much lower than in the US.
 This is great news for brands looking to get a foothold in a market that is sure to grow.
 Brands can use what they’ve learned from competitive US campaigns and inject those keywords into international campaigns and product pages, giving them an immediate head start over competitors just starting out with the service.
 Brands can expect lower volume due to the lower competition, but can also expect lower spend and high upside.